galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

   - nobrl
 ```

-We have created another configuration file [.config/pvc.yaml](.config/pvc.yaml) with the following content for the
+We have provided another configuration file [.config/pvc.yaml](.config/pvc.yaml) with the following content for the
-PersistentVolumeClaim.
+PersistentVolumeClaim (the content is only for reference, you need not alter the file).
 Both `pv.yaml` and `pvc.yaml` have exactly the
 same content in the `metadata` and `storageClassName` attributes.
-This is
+This is required.
-required.

 ```
 apiVersion: v1